 - Adjustable browning setting gives you flexibility when cooking your waffles

-- The stainless steel coating and robust design make it a long-lasting appliance
+- The silver coating and robust design make it a long-lasting appliance

 - Evenly cooks the waffles through

 - Premium model with a $200 price tag

 4) Cuisinart WAF-F20 Double Belgian Waffle Stainless Steel Iron